alexanderatallah/window.ai/README.md

 ### Why should I build with this?

-As a developer, one of the primary reasons to use `window.ai` instead of API calls is **reducing your infrastructure burden**.
-No more model API costs, timeouts, rate limiting, and server billing time.
+**Infrastructure burden**: No more model API costs, timeouts, rate limiting.
+Reduced server billing time.

-Plus, depending on what you make, you may have no need to make code changes when new models come out, like GPT-4, or when users need to switch between them.
+**Easily go multi-model**.
+Integrate once, and then let Window handle model upgrades and support for other providers.

-Lastly, now you can build **privacy-conscious apps** that just talk to the user's choice of model, and you have less liability for the model's output.
+**Privacy**: Now you can build privacy-conscious apps that just talk to the user's choice of model, and you have less liability for the model's output.

 ### Getting started